fmlharrison/restful-api/README.md

 ##Consuming the API
 The API can be consumed using the Google Chrome extension Postman.
-While inside Postman you can send GET, POST, PUT and DELETE requests to the API.
+While inside Postman, use the localhost url and you can send GET, POST, PUT and DELETE requests to the API.